1st Issue Special: Publication history

 Issues #1 (featuring Atlas) featured art and story by Jack Kirby.
 A number of issues featured existing DC characters: issue #3, Metamorpho, issue #5, Manhunter, issue #7, the Creeper, issue #9, the Golden Age character Doctor Fate, and issue #13, the New Gods.
 The Metamorpho feature reunited the character's creators, writer Bob Haney and artist Ramona Fradon.
 Haney and Fradon had met at the 1974 San Diego Comic-Con, and while reminiscing, it emerged that both of them regarded Metamorpho as one of the features they had most enjoyed working on, leading them to ask DC if they could do one more Metamorpho story together.
 1st Issue Special staff have not been able to answer why the Creeper story was illustrated but not written by the character's creator, Steve Ditko.

 Issue #12 featured a new Starman character which would later be used in James Robinson's 1990s series focused on the character Jack Knight.
 The character was a supporting player in Justice League: Cry for Justice in 2010.

 Some stories which had been intended for publication in 1st Issue Special appeared in other titles instead.
-A Batgirl and Robin team-up was published in Batman Family #1 (September–October 1975) and a Green Arrow and Black Canary story was kept in inventory until it was published as a backup feature in Green Lantern #100 (January 1978).
+A Batgirl and Robin team-up was published in Batman Family #1 (September - October 1975) and a Green Arrow and Black Canary story was kept in inventory until it was published as a backup feature in Green Lantern #100 (January 1978).

-1st Issue Special never printed a letters column, instead accompanying each feature with a "Story Behind the Story" text page.
+1st Issue Special never included a letters column, instead accompanying each feature with a "Story Behind the Story" text page.

+DC published a hard cover collection of the series in 2020.

+Characters from 1st Issue Special star in the 12-issue 2022-2023 DC Black Label series Danger Street by Tom King and Jorge Fornes.
+Instead of devoting separate issues to each character or group, as in the original series, Danger Street incorporates all the different characters into overlapping narratives.